Our research is editorially independent but we may earn a commission for purchases made through our links.

 Known for its famous underwater theater and mermaid show, this “Old Florida” attraction has more to offer than kitschy nostalgia.
 Now a developed state park, Weeki Wachee attracts those looking for crystal clear water perfect for swimming, snorkeling, and kayaking.
 Combined with a water park for the kids, it’s a great spot to cool off and enjoy the fun for all ages slides that feed into Buccaneer Bay.

 The oldest and one of the best springs in Central Florida, Rainbow Springs has evidence that people have been enjoying it for over 10,000 years.
 Visitors recommended walking through the moss-covered Cypress trees to spot floral gardens, impressive waterfalls, and five main springs before indulging in a refreshing dip.
 Those looking to relax will find they are spoiled for choice, as Rainbow Springs is popular for swimming, snorkeling, canoeing, and kayaking.
 The more adventurous can grab a tube and paddle through the river or hike one of the trails known for spotting fox squirrels, turkeys, and deer.

 Rock Springs is located in Kelly Park, just 30 minutes from Orlando.
 A local favorite, this beautifully shaded park is perfect for escaping the heat.
 The freshwater spills into a series of pools where hoards of people grab their tubes and float for a quarter mile down the crystal clear waters in what will sure to make you lose track of time.
 A can’t miss experience for a small group is a guided glass bottom kayak eco tour through a unique part of Rock Springs Run known as “Emerald Cut.”

-Recognized as one of the clearest springs in Florida, Ginnie Springs is popular with swimmers, tubers, snorkelers, and divers alike.
+Recognized as one of the clearest springs in Florida, Ginnie Springs is a popular spring in North Florida and a hotspot for swimming, tubing, snorkeling, and diving.
 Perfect for floating the day away, the river is a blissful spot for tubing and relaxation.
-The crown and jewel of this area are the 1,000 feet of subterranean passages underneath a 50-foot head spring giving access to another mind blowing 30,000 feet of passages, a paradise for cave and open-water divers looking for adventure.
+The crown and jewel of this area are the 1,000 feet of subterranean passages underneath a 50-foot head spring giving access to another mind-blowing 30,000 feet of passages, a paradise for cave and open-water divers looking for adventure.